vedderb/bldc/README.md

 6. Make uniform how to return success or failure.
 It is sometimes bool and sometimes int right now.

-## Compile for linux (Requires 32bit libraries.
+## Compile a 32bit binary for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)

-1. Build the library: `make`
+1. Build the repl: `cd repl-cps` and then `make`

+2. Run the repl: `./repl`

+## Compile a 64bit binary for linux

-2. Build the repl: `cd repl-cps` and then `make`
+1. Build the repl: `cd repl-cps` and then `make all64`

-3. Run the repl: `./repl`
+2. Run the repl: `./repl`

 ## Compile on Raspberry Pi